 “But then what do you do next?
 As a non-Indigenous educator, how do you start to feel comfortable incorporating practices that might not be familiar to you?
 I think the use of narrative and storytelling can be a comfortable way to approach things,” she continues.
 “Rather than having a formal lecture, maybe you start by telling your own story, your own journey, interwoven with the information and the specific knowledge that you’re going to share.”

 Another aspect that Wall sees as central to an Indigenous-informed pedagogy is experiential learning, which she says makes the educational experience more real for students.

-Wall also suggests any instructors interested in Indigenous pedagogies need to create choices for students.
+Wall also suggests any instructors interested in Indigenous pedagogies need to create choice for students.
 But along with choice, “it’s also about setting clear boundaries and being transparent about expectations,” she says.
 “I try to be very upfront with students, not only about the purpose of any assignment, but by having clear rubrics.
-I think that’s not only kind to the students but also to myself as an instructor.”
+I think that’s not only kind to the students, but also to myself as an instructor.”

-“Indigenous pedagogy, as I see it, is all about having the educational experience be relational and built on relationships, and I think that same relational aspect is at the heart of teaching with kindness and care.”
+“Indigenous pedagogy as I see it is all about having the educational experience be relational and built on relationships, and I think that same relational aspect is at the heart of teaching with kindness and care.”